remy/next-ayfx/README.md

 If you use Windows, you can install and use [Shiru's AYFX Editor](https://shiru.untergrund.net/software.shtml#old) (though it works, it doesn't quite render correctly on newer machines).

-Alternatively I have created an online tool that replicates the AYFX UI (which also works offline) where you can create, edit, preview and save your own effects.
+Alternatively I have created an online tool that replicates the AYFX UI (which also works offline) where you can create, edit, preview and save your own effects: https://zx.remysharp.com/audio/

 Once you've designed your sound effects, **save the bank** of effects taking note of the position of the effects.
 This is the file you will need to load into a NextBASIC `BANK` (seen in the example on line 20).